tonywong586/campify/README.md

 - **Flexible Renting Options**: Users can choose products for purchase or rent for specific periods.
 - **Scalable Media Storage**: Images and videos stored in Amazon S3, ensuring high availability and durability.
 - **Responsive Design**: Fully optimized for desktop and mobile users.
+- **Admin Panel**: Comprehensive admin dashboard to manage users, products, and orders.
+Admins can add, edit, or remove products, manage user accounts, and monitor order statuses.
+This helps streamline backend operations and ensures smooth platform management.

 ## Technologies Used